Code-Institute-Submissions/jmarcosdias-tasty_JuneResub/README.md

       ```
       ![image](https://user-images.githubusercontent.com/87392921/174455668-ddde103b-07f4-4a7f-81a6-0c99063ec07f.png)

-      You can then check heroku remote was created, by using the following command and making sure you see those two heroku lines.
+      You can then confirm that the heroku remote has been created, by using the following command and making sure you see those two heroku lines.
       ```
       git remote -v
       ```